 The generosity of the Draper family allowed the campus to focus its efforts in the realm of community engagement, bringing together various traditions of campus service under one roof.

 As the Draper Center for Community Partnerships, students, staff, and faculty work in a focused manner to implement a long-range growth and strategic plan.
 As part of that effort, in 2010, Prof. Tomás Summers Sandoval became the inaugural Faculty Coordinator of the Center.
 Also in 2010, the first project partnership was developed with Uncommon Good, a local community based organization.

 Today, the Draper Center coordinates an assortment of programs, classes, and engagement opportunities, involving almost one-fifth of the Pomona College student population.

 We hope you, too, will become part of our evolving story.
-To do so, come by our office in Smith Campus Center 228, call us at 909-607-1810, or send us an email at firstname.lastname@example.org.
+To do so, come by our office, call us at 909-607-1810, or send us an email at firstname.lastname@example.org.